cheater/articles/first-haskell-script.md

 The above definition of *main* will ask you for input, print it out, ask you for input, print it out, and then terminate.

 ## Building values
 In Haskell, you create new values by relating them to other values.
 In Python, you create new values by taking old values and doing things with them.
-This is the most basic difference between Haskell and Python; or, if we talk about the families, you can say that this is the most basic difference between *declarative languages* (Haskell, ML, ...) and *constructive* languages (Python, C, ...).
+This is the most basic difference between Haskell and Python; or, if we talk about the language families, you can say that this is the most basic difference between *declarative languages* (Haskell, ML, ...) and *constructive* languages (Python, C, ...).

 A mathematician will understant this if I say this is like the difference between *synthetic* and *analytic* geometry.
 Indeed, in *synthetic* geometry you say:
 	10    To get the bisector of a line segment,